People are more afraid of speaking in public than they are of dying.

 “Out of sight.
 Out of mind” is one of many truths about the brain.
 If you don’t have a visual reminder of your intention, you are relying on your working memory to remind you of it.

-Tip #2: Own the first five minutes of your talk
+#2: Own the first five minutes of your talk

-Whether your talk is 15 minutes or three hours in length, you want your beginning moments on the podium to not be anxiety-producing.
+Whether your talk is 15 minutes or three hours in length, you want your beginning moments at the podium to not be anxiety-producing.
 Since it will take at least a few minutes for your brain to get familiar with actually standing and speaking in front of people, you want what you say to be comfortable, easy, and not require a lot of brain-power.

 The best way to accomplish that is to be in sync with what you say.
 Here are some key elements that will support a successful start: